Revealing the Landscape of Synaptic Diversity by Cell type- and Synapse-specific Proteomics and Transcriptomics

 Expected Outcomes

-We will examine how synaptic proteomes and transcriptomes change during plasticity.
-These studies will reveal the landscape of synaptic diversity within synapse types and across brain areas and allow the field to probe “diseased” synapses in the future.
+These studies will reveal the landscape of synaptic diversity within synapse types and across brain areas, allowing the field to probe “diseased” synapses in the future.

 Financiële details & Tijdlijn